mautic/mautic-documentation/pages/12.Plugins/20.Zapier/docs.en.md

 ## Installation

-There is no need to install any additional plugin to your Mautic instance.
+There is no need to install any additional plugin.
 Zapier works with the API and webhooks already available within Mautic.

 ### Setup Oauth2 Authentication in Mautic for Zapier 3.x